-This is one of the goals of the United States Bicycle Route System (USBRS).
-The sign is a marker for the USBRS, which has completed one of its first segments in the West across Utah.
+This is one of the goals of the U.S. Bicycle Route System in Utah (USBRS).
+The sign is a marker for the USBRS, which completed one of its first segments in the West across Utah.
 The system’s objective is to create a parallel world of green bike routes alongside the blue highways put in place a hundred years earlier all over America.
 In many places — like here — the signs are the only physical piece of the route.
 In Milford, the Utah Department of Transportation had just installed them a few weeks earlier.
 Yet they announce that, at least on these highways, cyclists are welcome to ride the byways and backroads of the back-of-beyond the same as any auto tourer.

 The USBRS is why we’re here on vacation.
 We want to check out Utah’s piece of this cross-country bike route system.
-The state’s segment is a series of highways starting at the Nevada border near Great Basin National Park and running to Colorado about two-thirds of the way down the state.
+The state’s southern segment is a series of highways starting at the Nevada border near Great Basin National Park and running to Colorado about two-thirds of the way down the state.
 These bike routes, 79 and 70 in official USBRS numbering, wind their way through our state’s deserts, canyons, plateaus, hoodoos, mesas, mountains, sand dunes and staircases.
 This route is also part of the Adventure Cycling Association’s “Western Express.”

-I decided to do sampler tour of Utah’s USBRS route, targeting two different rides in the west desert and further on in Bryce Canyon country.
+I decided to do a sampler tour of Southern Utah’s USBRS route, targeting two different rides in the west desert and further on in Bryce Canyon country.
 And by bringing my family, I decided to test the USBRS’s mission to eventually build bikeways suitable to all bicyclists.
 My wife, Erin, and two kids, Juliet, 6, and Teague, just shy of 4, were on the trip with bikes, a bike trailer and a support vehicle called a sag wagon to help carry the load.
 We hoped the fifty miles we’d ride would be just the beginning to unlocking a new way to see Utah.